frameworklori/LORI-0Plus1-Infinity/README.md

 - **1 → Rebirth**: Emergence of a new star or continuation of the soul.
 - **∞ → Infinity**: The eternal cycle of cosmos and human existence.

+ #  The universe does not return to zero.
+Zero represnets a reset state- a point of renewal-rather than a state of emptiness.

 ---

 ## 🔭 Stellar Evolution Cycle (Macrocosmos)